SteveLasker/cose-meta-map/README.md

 The keys must be unique.
 When processing a meta-map, if a key appears multiple times, the message MUST be rejected as malformed.

+TODO:
+Additional restrictions for characters within the keys, or possibly the values.

 ## Rationale

 [RFC9052](https://datatracker.ietf.org/doc/rfc9052/) provides integrity protection for attached, detached and hashed payloads that may be shared between parties.